4 Great Examples of How Banking Chatbots Generate Better Results and Enhanced Experience

 - Application Bots and Onboarding Bots: Take the example of applying for a bank loan or a credit card.
 Often there is an application process that a customer goes through before being pre-approved, followed by a more rigorous onboarding process where the necessary proof documentation and other information are gathered in order for full approval to be issued.
 The journey from initial application to having a loan approved can be complex, requiring multiple steps and handoffs that are fraught with friction and frustration.
 Even in online applications, it can be difficult to guide customers efficiently through the process, respond to their queries immediately, and bring them through to completion without them dropping or interrupting the web session.
 And dropped customers can mean lost customers as they opt for a different vendor.
 Now consider an Application or Onboarding Bot where the customer can initiate the application in their own time and at their own pace without having to visit a bank branch, wait for a contact center agent, or step through a complex web-based process.
 AI and natural language processing (NLP) capabilities enable a banking chatbot to take a customer through this journey and set of tasks so that they can get their approval in a single conversation.
 The quicker and easier you can get a customer onboard and process their loan application, the faster the bank can generate revenue from that service and not lose that customer to a competitor.

 - Outbound and Campaign Bots: Conversational AI is not just about responding to inbound requests but can also be used to run outbound campaigns or handle any type of outreach, from loyalty programs to collections and fraud management.
 Banks continue to be under pressure to retain and grow their customer base, up-selling and cross-selling different products and services, and building loyalty.
-Outbound sales and marketing campaigns can be handled by chatbots to target specific customer segments and sign them up for new products or loyalty programs.
+Outbound sales and marketing campaigns can be handled by chatbots for banking to target specific customer segments and sign them up for new products or loyalty programs.
 These can be run as standalone campaigns or the bot can be injected into different customer engagements, where appropriate.
 For example, if a customer requests an increase in their credit card limit because they will be traveling abroad it can be an opportunity to promote travel insurance services within the same chat session.
 And besides campaigns, operational bots can also reach out proactively to customers to collect late payments, alert them to fraud activity, or gather customer feedback.
 Likewise, these can be injected into other suitable customer conversations as the flow determines.

 - Security and Compliance: Bots provide opportunities for banks to further automate and bring more intelligence to processes that are governed by regulatory requirements or security.
 Take fraud detection or money laundering risks that incur huge losses and reputation damage for banks.
 Or take the requirements of GDPR in Europe in protecting customer data.
 By applying conversational AI technologies, a more proactive approach to preventing and detecting risks or compliance failures can be employed.
 AI can power the conversations with customers or affiliates, automate the required tasks, and through experience become even smarter at risk and compliance management, all at a lower cost.